quiverjs/doc-old/core/06-middleware.md

 }
 ```

 Internally, Quiver.js make extensive use of middleware to preconfigure a user-written handler builder or middleware.
 For instance it allow filters to depend on other filters while making sure that each filter are only applied once at its outermost composition chain.
-Middleware also enable Quiver.js to provide dependency injection service by instantiating other handlers that a handler depend on and injecting it to config.
+Middleware also enable Quiver.js to provide dependency injection service by instantiating other handlers that a handler depend on and injecting it into their `config`.

 Middleware are also easily composable with handler builder to create new handler builder: